UK Assumes Command of Combined Maritime Forces’ Combined Task Force 151

+CTF 151 was established as a multinational task force in January 2009, and is one of five operational task forces under CMF.
+In conjunction with EUNAVFOR, and together with independently deployed naval ships, CTF 151 helps to patrol the Internationally Recommended Transit Corridor.

+CMF’s other task forces include CTF 150, which conducts maritime security operations outside the Arabian Gulf against threats from no-state actors; CTF 152, dedicated to maritime security in the Arabian Gulf; CTF 153, providing maritime security in the Red Sea; and CTF 154, which delivers maritime training.

-U.K Royal Navy Captain Jason Eacock, incoming commander of Combined Task Force 151, delivers remarks during a change of command ceremony onboard Naval Support Activity Bahrain, Feb.
-23, 2026.
-Combined Maritime Forces, headquartered in Bahrain with U.S. Naval Forces Central Command and U.S. 5th Fleet, is the largest multinational naval partnership in the world, with 47 nations committed to upholding the international rules-based order at sea.
+CMF, headquartered in Bahrain with U.S. Naval Forces Central Command and U.S. 5th Fleet, is the largest multinational naval partnership in the world, with 47 nations committed to upholding the international rules-based order at sea.
 It promotes security, stability and prosperity across approximately 3.2 million square miles of international waters, encompassing some of the world’s most important shipping lanes.
-(U.S. Army photo by Specialist Kayla McGuire/Released)

 |Date Taken: